UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

 #### Doing a grid search with LISA

 In a previous lesson we did a grid search on our workstations.
 Now we have access to a supercomputer.
 Will the grid search run faster?
-Let's check by chanching the line with `Rscript` in the file `first_batch.sh` to contain the R script for the grid search.
+Let's check by changing the line with `Rscript` in the file `first_batch.sh` to contain the R script for the grid search.

 ```
 Rscript ./R/digits_svm_IDE_gs.R &> ./output/svm_grid_search.out &